Let’s just pay China for its vax donation

 ONE wonders how Duterte can sleep in peace under his now famous kulambo (mosquito net) while loans, grants, aid, etc., dangle from strings attached to patrimonial assets, national honor, and the mortgaged future of our grandchildren?

-While on the subject, we suggest further that the President’s spokesman stop lying and denying the “verbal agreement” that Duterte himself said many times he had forged with his friend China President Xi Jinping on mineral exploration in the Philippines’ EEZ.
+While on the subject, we suggest further that the President’s spokesman stop lying and denying the “verbal agreement” that Duterte himself said many times he had forged with his friend China President Xi Jinping on Chinese access to aquatic resources of the Philippines’ EEZ.

 If the Palace continues to recast or deny declarations of the President when they become contentious, we have to ask that henceforth all his statements, speeches, messages, and “Tell the People” reports be made in writing, under oath.